The Basics of Page Layout Design (+25 Page Layout Design Ideas)

 Image Source

 An alternating layout balances text with images in alternating columns.
 This lets you compliment an image with text without repeating the same pattern throughout the entire page.
-This is ideal if you have a lot of content that you want to stack on your homepage, but don’t want your readers to lose interest by the time they reach the bottom of your page.
+I think this is ideal if you have a lot of content that you want to stack on your homepage but don't want your readers to lose interest by the time they reach the bottom of your page.

 Alternating layouts are great for promoting blog posts.
 You can put the featured image of the post next to a short description of the article.
 This gives visitors a sneak peek at what the post is about and how it's written.